 It is the duty of an SQP to ensure that the statutory requirements in respect of the prescription and/or supply of certain veterinary medicines are respected, advising on choice of medicine and their safe and effective use.
 The SQP is responsible for ensuring this irrespective of how the product is supplied, e.g. supply from a registered retail premises, postal supply, from a website, etc.

-As of November 2016 there are over 6500 SQPs.
-They include more than 800 working in veterinary practices, increasing numbers of registered pet shop staff, suppliers of equine products, and those working in agricultural merchants and country stores.
+As of July 2017 there are about 7000 SQPs.
+They include almost 900 working in veterinary practices, increasing numbers of registered pet shop staff, suppliers of equine products, and those working in agricultural merchants and country stores.